Boomslangs are primarily arboreal but sometimes come to the ground.

 - Although it lives in warmer climates, the boomslang will find a bird nest to hibernate in during the colder months of the year.
 The technical term for this dormancy period is brumation.
 When the snake is in this state, it can go for long periods without food.

 Boomslangs are found in many different locations all across wooded grasslands and lowland forests throughout sub-Saharan Africa.
 Swaziland, Namibia, Zimbabwe, and Mozambique are the most common countries in which they’re found.
 They spend most of the day moving between the branches of trees to hunt, rest, and sleep.
 As a reptile, of course, they need plenty of direct sunlight to stay warm.
 When they need to come down to the ground, they generally do not stray very far from the tree and hide wherever they can.

 The scientific name of the boomslang is Dispholidus typus.
 Typus comes from an ancient Greek word meaning mark or impression.
 The boomslang is the only surviving species in its genus, but the family of Colubridae is an incredibly diverse group that includes both venomous and non-venomous snakes.
-There are three recognized subspecies of boomslang spread throughout the massive continent of Africa.

 Population & Conservation Status

 According to the IUNC Red List, the boomslang is considered to be a species of least concern.
 Because they’re so elusive, we don’t have a lot of specific facts about their population numbers, but they appear to be numerous and widespread.